 While riding in the car, play the game of things that go together.
 One person will say an item and the others will try to think of something that goes with it.
-For example, the item might be hot dog; what goes with it?
-(This is very subjective—someone may think that jelly and hot dogs really go together well!)
+For example, the item might be hot dog.
+What goes with it?
+(Keep in mind this is very subjective.)
 If it’s easier, say a word and think of its opposite.

 Some things seem to go together, and some don’t.
 Read 2 Corinthians 12:9-10.
 Paul said that weakness and strength go together.
-Do you think weakness and strength go together?
+Do you agree with Paul?
 We think of weakness and strength as opposites.
 Paul said when troubles came, he felt weak but that was actually a good thing.
 Paul said that when he was weak, God’s power showed up.
 Paul was glad for his weakness, so he could find God’s strength.
-Do you like being weak?
-No, we all want to be strong.
-When we feel weak when trouble comes, God gives us His Holy Spirit’s power to make us strong.
+We don’t like feeling weak, but when we feel weak when trouble comes, God gives us His Holy Spirit’s power to make us strong.

 Others Can Help